model-collapse/sparse-/README.md

-# sparse-
+# sparse-plus-plus
-An in-memory index engine for sparse index
+An in-memory index engine for sparse vectors.
+Implemented by c++.